Voter Suppression and Voter ID Laws

 Texas ID Law

-A strict photo ID law was passed by Texas lawmakers in 2011 and required voters in the state to show: state driver's license or ID card, concealed handgun license, U.S. passport, military ID card, or U.S citizenship certificate with a photo in order to vote.
+A strict photo ID law was passed by Texas lawmakers in 2011 and required voters in the state to show to election officials: state driver's license or valid photo ID card, concealed handgun license, U.S. passport, military ID card, or U.S citizenship certificate with a photo at the polling place in order to vote in state or federal elections.

-The law, known as Senate Bill 14, took effect in 2013 and was struck down in 2014 after a federal appellate court determined it had a discriminatory effect on black and Hispanic voters.
+The law, known as Senate Bill 14, took effect in 2013 and was struck down in 2014 after a federal appellate court determined it had a discriminatory effect on black and Hispanic voters, who may not have been able to show proof of identification to obtain a voter ID card.
 Experts testified that more than 600,000 Texans lacked the required identification under the voter ID law.

 The Texas legislature passed a slightly less strict version of the law in 2017, called Senate Bill 5, which permitted those who did not have one of the approved forms of ID to vote if they signed a statement saying why they did not have the required form of ID.
 They were also required to show another form of ID such as a utility bill.